Logiqx/wca-ipy/docs/Privacy_Notice.md

 ### How we get the information and why we have it

-Most of the personal information we process is provided to us directly by you for one of the following reason:
+Most of the personal information we process is provided to us directly by you for the following reason:

 - Request to be added to the senior rankings